kateharborne/SimSpin/README.md

 The purpose of the Simspin R-package is to take a galaxy simulation and measure an the kinematics of that model as if it had been observed using an IFU.
 A kinematic data cube can be produced using the functions in this package; from this cube, "observables" can be measured.
 Specifically, the observable spin parameter, &#955;<sub>r</sub>.
 This package, once installed, is fully documented and tested.

+A second version of this code written in Julia is also available at [SimSpin.jl](https://github.com/kateharborne/SimSpin.jl) developed by [Gerry Gralton](https://github.com/gerrygralton).

 To install directly into R:
 ```
 > install.packages("devtools")